 - H-1B transfer petitions are not subject to H-1B Cap.
 However, if you are transferring from a H-1B from a Non-Profit Organization to a H-1B Cap Company, you will be subject to the Cap.

-- It is not required for you to tell your current employer about your transfer and there is no way to find out.
+- It is not required for you to tell your current employer about your transfer.

 - You can transfer as many times as you want.
-Do bear in mind that you are still subject to the 6 year H Limit.
+Do bear in mind that you are still subject to the H-1B 6-year limit.
 You will be required to leave the U.S. after complete 6 years on any H status.

 - The processing time for an H-1B transfer varies on the petition filed.
 If all the required documents are submitted in the correct format, it usually takes 4 -8 weeks.
 You may check the USCIS Website as the processing times depend upon the location of the employment and the work load at the USCIS service center where the file was submitted.

 For a successful H-1B Visa Transfer, please make sure you have followed all instructions and provide on the documents that are required.
-Delay in submitting the requirement documents can cause denial in one's H-1B Petition.
-Please seek an experienced immigration lawyer for counsel to submit an H-1B Transfer.
+Delays in submitting the requirement documents can cause denial in one's H-1B Petition.

 I am currently working on H-1B with Company A, and have my H-1B transfer pending with Company B. However, I am not sure if I want to work for Company B anymore.
 Can I stay with Company A?

 Yes, you may stay with Company A even after the approval of Company B as long as Company A has not revoked your H-1B application with USCIS.
-You may have multiple H-1B visas but you may only work for one company at a time.
-This is why we tend to advise H-1B applicants not to leave their previous jobs prior to having their transfer applications approved.
+You may concurrently hold multiple H-1B visas but you may only work for one company at a time.
+For this reason, we tend to advise H-1B applicants not to leave their previous jobs prior to having their transfer applications approved.
 If you later decide not to leave a position, but the employer has terminated your H-1B with USCIS, then you will have to depart the U.S or maintain your status by changing it to either H-4 or otherwise.